Optimal Behaviour in Extremal Bounds for $\sigma$-Irregularity: Upper Bound of Sigma Index among Caterpillar Trees

 \end{theorem}

 The following result is similarly achieved for the upper bound of the Sigma index, making it a sharply distinct and clear extreme value.
-Therefore, the approximate study to determine a specific sharp value for the Sigma index may not be consistent. \begin{corollary}~ For any tree $T$ of order $n$.
-The upper bound of Sigma index satisfy
+Therefore, the approximate study to determine a specific sharp value for the Sigma index may not be consistent. \begin{corollary}~ Let $\CC$ be a caterpillar tree.
+Then